jetli/awesome-yew/README.md

 ## Toolings

-- [wasm-pack](https://github.com/rustwasm/wasm-pack) - Your favorite rust -> wasm workflow tool.
+- [wasm-pack](https://github.com/rustwasm/wasm-pack) - Your favorite Rust -> wasm workflow tool.
 - [cargo-web](https://github.com/koute/cargo-web) - A Cargo subcommand for the client-side Web.
 - [wabt](https://github.com/WebAssembly/wabt) - The WebAssembly Binary Toolkit, for the `wasm-strip` and `wasm-objdump` tools to reduce .wasm file size.
 - [binaryen](https://github.com/WebAssembly/binaryen) - Compiler infrastructure and toolchain library for WebAssembly, for the `wasm-opt` tool to reduce .wasm file size.